srathbun/firefox-tmpfs-daemon/README.md

 `firefox-tmpfs-daemon` in an init script for Debian based linux systems.
 Available from [github](http://github.com/srathbun/firefox-tmpfs-daemon).
 It synchronizes all ~/.mozilla directories to tmpfs at boot and stop time.

+Please note that the current version does not auto start!
+I have not had the time to track this issue down.
+If you find it, please issue a pull request.

 Inspired by [AUR](https://aur.archlinux.org/packages.php?ID=48746).

 **Installation**